DariusDabert/LLM_cool_fusion/README.md

 # TODO List :
 The following points to achieve in the projects:
-   - Debug the code
+   - draw a tree with possibilities and perplexity per tokens
-   - Design insightfull and novel experiments
+   - run experiments MMLU
-   - Implement them and presents the results
-   - Draw a plan for the presentation
+   - try with a small model and a big one

 ## Overview